pete-debiase/pete-debiase/README.md

 ### Hi there!
 Here's a little about me...
-Midway through a career pivot into software engineering, with special interests in ML, AI, and HCI.
-Superpowers include rapid self-learning and writing/coding at 200WPM+ with steno.
-10+ years as a Japanese patent translator specializing in software and semiconductors.
+I'm midway through a career pivot into software engineering, with special interests in ML, AI, and HCI.
+My superpowers include rapid self-learning and writing/coding at 200WPM+ with steno.
+I spent 10+ years as a Japanese patent translator specializing in software and semiconductors.
 One day, I'd like to hook up my brain directly to a computer.

 - 💪 Python (Flask, pandas, matplotlib, Beautiful Soup, etc.), AHK, bash/zsh, Git/GitHub
 - 🆗 Java, HTML/CSS/JavaScript, C/C++, Lua